sylodev/documentation/scripts/tags/role.md

 ## `{role.hasPermission;permission_name;role}`

-Checks whether a role has the specified permission.
+Checks if a role has the specified permission.

 `{role.hasPermission;administrator}`